Meet your Orthodontist at our Westwood clinic for a consultation and 3D scan to find out what Care Plan works for you.

 This plan is normally for people who have had prior orthodontic care and have seen their teeth shift over time.
 Treatment generally lasts 4-8 months.

 This plan is typically for people who have never had treatment.
 For kids, the average length of treatment is two years.

-Get started with only two visits with your orthodontist and avoid up to 95% of traditional in person check ups.
+Get started with two visits with your orthodontist and avoid 95% of traditional in person check-ups.

 From our accessories to our fun digital experiences, we want you to enjoy your journey.

-Our orthodontists specialize in clear aligners and use best-in-class technology, including our 3D scanners and proprietary patient platform.
+We use best-in-class technology, from our 3D scanners to our patient platform.